Alcyoneee7/Project.Alpha.1/README.md

 In This Project , I Take Some Dataset From kaggle, and i explore the data to know what must be done

-Cleaning The Data, Which Data Later To Use For Visualization, And I Also Able To Learn Many Things Like Using Group By Function, Sum Operator, How to handle null data
+Cleaning The Data, Which Data Later To Use For Visualization, And I Also Able To Learn Many Things Like Using Group By Function, Sum Operator, How To Handle Null Data.
+Etc

 I Also Able To Train My Skill On Using Tableau.